-All activities or programs subject to the Youth Protection policy must register with University Compliance, Ethics, and Risk.
+All activities or programs subject to the Youth Protection policy must register with University Compliance and Ethics through the Squire registration system.

 As part of the registration process, the program sponsor must submit the following information at least 45 days prior to the start date of the program/activity:

 - Program title, description, length of session, and location, and university facilities being utilized if applicable.

-Once the registration has been submitted, University Compliance, Ethics, and Risk will review the information and communicate any deficiencies to the program sponsor or campus liaison.
+Once the registration has been submitted, University Compliance and Ethics will review the information and communicate any deficiencies to the program sponsor or campus liaison.
 Program sponsors will receive an email notification once the review has been completed.

 The following types of programs are not required to register: